 What should energy suppliers look for when choosing CIS software?

-Energy suppliers should prioritise scalability, integration capabilities, regulatory compliance features, and comprehensive customer portal functionality when evaluating CIS solutions.
-Look for platforms that support your current operations while accommodating future growth, smart grid integration, and evolving regulatory requirements.
-Implementation support and ongoing service quality are equally important for successful deployment.
+Energy suppliers should prioritise scalability, integration capabilities, regulatory compliance, and customer portal functionality when evaluating CIS utility software.
+The strongest platforms support current billing operations while accommodating future growth, smart grid expansion, and evolving regulatory requirements.
+For electric and multi-commodity utilities, built-in support for outage management integration and payment platform connectivity are increasingly non-negotiable criteria.
+Implementation expertise and long-term service quality are equally decisive factors for a successful deployment.

-Implementation support and training can make or break your CIS deployment.
-Look for providers with proven experience in your market segment and a track record of successful implementations.
-Consider the level of ongoing support, training resources, and system maintenance included in your agreement.
+Implementation support and training can determine the success or failure of a CIS deployment.
+Prioritise providers with verifiable experience in your specific market segment, whether that is electric utilities, gas distribution, water, or multi-commodity supply, and a documented track record of on-time, on-budget implementations.
+Assess the depth of ongoing support, the availability of dedicated training resources, and the clarity of system maintenance commitments included in your service agreement before signing.

 Frequently Asked Questions